 And His truth endures to all generations.

 a.
-For the LORD is good: This thanks and praise is right in recognition of God’s goodness.
+For the LORD is good: Thanks and praise are right in recognition of God’s goodness.
 He is good in His plans, good in His grace, good in His forgiveness, good in His covenant, and good in every aspect of His being.

 i.
 For the LORD is good: “The gods of the heathen were not good.
 They were selfish and capricious.
 You could never know when they might turn against you and do you harm.
 Not so our God.
 The God of the Bible is and has always been good.”
 (Boice)

 b.
-His mercy is everlasting: The brief Psalm ends on the thought of God’s unending mercy and truth.
+His mercy is everlasting: The brief psalm ends with God’s unending mercy and truth.
 These are everlasting reasons to give thanks and praise to God.

 i.
 “So long as we are receivers of mercy we must be givers of thanks.”
 (Spurgeon)